EladioAMendez/visions_align/DevPlanDocs/5-Database-Models.md

-# FeNAgO Database Models
+# VisionsAlign Database Models

 ## Overview

-FeNAgO uses MongoDB as its database, interfaced through Mongoose ODM (Object-Document Mapper).
+VisionsAlign uses MongoDB as its database, interfaced through Mongoose ODM (Object-Document Mapper).
 This document outlines the database models and their relationships.

 ## Database Connection